rubenjgarcia/genetical/README.md

 # genetical
-An implementation of Genetic Algorithms for Node JS
+An implementation of Genetics Algorithms for Node JS

 The library is based on https://github.com/dolphin278/genetic